neckbeard-cc/servers/.github/ISSUE_TEMPLATE/new_server.md

 ---
 name: new_server
-about: new server <address>
+about: report new server
-title: new server
+title: new server <address>
 labels: new-server
 assignees: blockparole